tflsguoyu/svbrdf-diff-renderer/README.md

 1. MacOS, python3.11, pytorch2.5.1, CPU
 2. Windows10/11, python3.11, pytorch2.5.1, CUDA12.4

 Notes, `pupil-apriltags` installation will be failed in python3.12.
-If you don't want to use our data capture method, you could choose python>=3.12.
+If you don't want to use our data capture method, you could skip this and choose python>=3.12.

 ## 2. Pretrained MaterialGAN model